 - 1. Students turn in OTA Handbook sheet at the beginning of the program, with addendums as they occur and an annual update of the handbook after reviewing with the OTA Program Director. - 2.
-Each semester students meet with a counselor to review their blue OTA Counseling sheet. - 3.
-During the First semester, Third semester and Fifth semester of the OTA Program, students must turn in a copy of the blue OTA Counseling sheet to the OTA Office for Program Director review. - 4.
+Each semester students meet with a counselor to review their GE requirements. - 3.
+Students must turn in proof of completion of all GE or in progress notification prior to the second Fall semester.
+Proof of completion of the second Fall in progress courses must be provided to the OTA Office at the end of the second Fall semester.
+(See Counseling section for details) - 4.
 OTA Program Director meets with OTA Faculty a minimum of 3 times during the semester to discuss student success strategies and services from the community, internet, OTA Program and college for students at risk. - 5.
 Faculty advisement are followed up with an e-mail summarizing issues and recommendations with a Student Counseling Agreement being completed as determined by the faculty. - 6.
 When necessary, the OTA Program Director will meet with a student and complete an OTA Behavior Contract at the program level that can move with the student from semester to semester.